LUNIC21/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
-Adding sample videos of the game
+* [x] List anything else that you can get done to improve the app functionality!\n -Adding sample videos of the game

 ## Video Walkthrough